artsy/artsy.github.io/_posts/2019-12-03-ios-learning-group.markdown

 This last point is worth expanding upon.
 While everyone learns differently, there is a distinction between what _feels_ effective and what _is_ effective.
-I tried to structure the course so that it was accessible to as many types of learners as possible: some like to review materials ahead of time, some like to have them in front of them during the session, etc. Some are in-person, others are remote, still others are reviewing the recording.
+I tried to structure the course so that it was accessible to as many types of learners as possible: some like to review materials ahead of time, some like to have them on hand during the session, etc. Some are in-person, others are remote, still others are reviewing the recording.
 I could write another blog post about learning styles, but for now it suffices to say that I aimed for _inclusion_ of as many different learners as possible while also recognizing that I can't make everyone happy.

 As I enter a new chapter of my own career, leading Artsy's new Mobile Experience team, it was helpful to return to some fundamentals; to get familiar with technology choices that we made years ago